CP1404/Practicals/prac_03/README.md

     you look, you'll see a 3rd commit with a message like "Create README.md" in your commit log.

-14. OK, now let's go crazy!
+15. OK, now let's go crazy!
     Close the project in PyCharm, then delete the whole project from your computer.
 That's right, delete it all!
-    This is what you could do if you had finished working on a lab computer and you had committed and pushed all of your changes to GitHub (that is, make sure GitHub has an up-to-date copy of your project).
+    This is what you could do if you had finished working on a lab computer, and you had committed and pushed all of your changes to GitHub (that is, make sure GitHub has an up-to-date copy of your project).

-15. Now, imagine we've moved to another computer on a different day...
+16. Now, imagine we've moved to another computer on a different day...
     How do we keep working on our project?
 We **clone** it.
 Choose **VCS > Checkout from Version Control > GitHub** from the menu.
     (Note: do not use the clone/download button on the GitHub website,